 Employees shall select a carrier and plan(s) provided in the county in which they live or as per SEBB rules.
-Electronic enrollment processes shall be established consistent with SEBB rules.
+Electronic enrollment processes are established by Washington Health Care Authority consistent with SEBB rules.

 In the month of September benefit coverage for eligible employees begins the first day of work, so long as the employee works on or before the first day of school.
 For all other eligible employees, benefit coverage will begin the first of the month following the employee's first day of work.